owtaylor/flatpak-module-tools/README.md

 flatpak-module install
 ======================

-Installs a Flatpak or Runtime built as an OCI bundle.
+Installs a Flatpak or Runtime built as an OCI bundle for the current user.
+If it doesn't already exist, a `flatpak-module-tools` remote is added to the Flatpak's user configuration.

 Usage:
     flatpak-module [global options] install [PATH-or-URL]

-**--install**
+**--koji**
-install the resulting Flatpak for the current user.
-If it doesn't already exist, a `flatpak-module-tools` remote is added to the Flatpak's user configuration.
+Look up argument as NAME[:STREAM] in Koji, instead of a path or an URL, and install the latest Flatpak build that matches.

 global options
 ==============